webplatform/docs/html/elements/textarea/index.md

 }}
 }}
 {{Notes_Section
+|Usage=To cater for international users see: [http://www.w3.org/International/techniques/authoring-html#form-dir Managing text direction in form controls]
 |Notes====Remarks===
 The default font is fixed pitch.

 '''Security Warning:  '''Using this object incorrectly can compromise the security of your application.
 When submitting text through <code>textarea</code> over an intranet or the Internet, validating the text string is recommended.
 For instance, you might validate the string for a restricted set of known, good values (such as  letters and numbers) and ignore the rest.
 |Import_Notes====Standards information===
 *[http://www.w3.org/TR/html401/interact/forms.html#h-17.7 HTML 4.01 Specification, Section 17.7]